airan-tw/azure_training/M4/Instrument solutions to support monitoring and logging/README.md

 ## About the module

-This module teaches students how to instrument their code for telemetry and how to analyze and troubleshoot their apps.
+Learn how to instrument apps to enable Application Insights to monitor performance and help troubleshoot issues.

 ## Modules in this learning path: